Care and cleaning for Sunbrella and Sunbrella Plus

 - Do not fold clears.
 It will increase the risk of cracks happening.
 Store clears flat or roll them up with an old white bed sheet between layers.

-- Don’t store clears with anything on top because zippers and life jacket buckles can leave impressions in the vinyl.
+- Do not store clears with anything on top because zippers and life jacket buckles can leave impressions in the vinyl.
 If you can, it is best to leave clears on so they hold their shape and size.

 - Never store clears when they are wet.
 It can make them go cloudy and white.